hamzabinadeel-ba/Peloton-s-Path-to-Recovery/README.md

 # Business Context

-Peloton operates in the highly competitive fitness-technology ecosystem, facing pressure from:
+Peloton operates in a highly competitive fitness-technology ecosystem and faces measurable structural pressure:

+- Paid fitness subscriptions declined 3.1% (3.07M → 2.98M) from 2023–2024
-- Declining paid fitness and app subscriptions
+- Paid app subscriptions declined 25.7% (0.83M → 0.61M) in the same period

-- Rising churn, especially in app-based memberships

-- Large-scale workforce reductions and high attrition
+- Average monthly app churn reached 7.7%, exceeding the industry benchmark (5–7%)
+- Workforce reduced by 53% since 2022 (6,195 → 2,918 employees)

-- Persistent operating losses despite aggressive cost-cutting
+- Net loss of $550M in FY2024 despite aggressive cost-cutting

 The absence of a unified, real-time performance monitoring system limits management’s ability to respond proactively.
 This project addresses that gap.